 - Seasonal affective disorder (SAD) – This is a type of depression in which people experience depressive symptoms primarily during the winter seasons.

 - This kind of depression can be effectively treated with light therapy.

 - In addition to light therapy, antidepressant medication and psychotherapy may also be helpful.

-- Atypical depression – This is a subtype of major depression which involves increased fatigue, sleepiness, weight gain and/or increased appetite.
-It usually affects people at an early age, particularly when they are in their teens.
+- Atypical depression – This is a subtype of major depression that involves increased fatigue, sleepiness, weight gain, and/or increased appetite.
+It usually affects people at an early age, mainly when they are in their teens.

 - Premenstrual dysphoric disorder (PDD) – This is regarded as a severe form of premenstrual syndrome (PMS).
 It usually occurs in the second half of a woman’s menstrual cycle, especially during the days before the onset of the menstrual period.